 Joker is a spyware Trojan that steals the victim’s device like SMS messages, contact list, and device info.
 Then, it silently interacts with advertisement websites and subscribes the victim to premium services without their knowledge.
 In January, we have reported similar samples to Google and published a blog on the same.

 At launch, this application asks for notification access, which is used to get notification data.
-This application takes SMS data from notification, asks for Contacts access, and makes and manages phone call permission.
+This application takes SMS data from notifications, asks for Contacts access, and makes and manages phone call permission.
 After that, it is working like a document scanner application without showing any visible malicious activity to the user.

 Fig. 2 Permissions asked by Application